saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 - is self-contained (embed all the tests),
 - can execute the tests (with the test runner),
-- can filter them according to configuration and conditions,
+- can filter them according to configuration and runtime conditions,

 and not in the GSoC scope but good to have: